 “This investment follows our renewable strategy to focus on low-subsidy projects with highly competitive LCOE.
-OPDEnergy is among the best in the business at sourcing, developing and optimising solar PV assets at ideal locations.
+Opdenergy is among the best in the business at sourcing, developing and optimizing solar PV assets at ideal locations.
 We are excited about our future collaboration with the company“, stated William Pierson, Partner at Marguerite.